Kumilachew-g/TDD-Project/README.md

 # TDD-Project

-In this project I have implemented a class with some methods, but I have done it by doing test-driven development (TDD).
+In this project, I have implemented a Ruby class with some methods, but I have done it by doing test-driven development (TDD).
 Remember that the idea is to write tests first and then the code.
 This will be verified in your commits history, so it is important to use the proper sequence.

 ## Built With